-Some problems may stem from a failure in business or unemployment.
-We might be victims of escalating debts and emergency expenses.
-Whatever it is, financial pressure is common in today’s society and modern life.
+Some problems may stem from a failure that involved business or job loss.
+We might be victims of escalating regular activities of debts and emergency expenses.
+Whatever it is, financial pressure or economic stress is common in today’s society and modern life.

 Even before the pandemic has hit the globe, more and more Americans feel worried about money, at least some of the time.
 According to the American Psychological Association (APA), around 72% of Americans experienced difficulties in 2014.

 Similar to other sources of overwhelming pressure, these problems can have a serious toll on your mental and physical health.
-Fortunately, counseling can help you in managing your financial woes.
-Read further to know how your counselor can help you.
+Fortunately, emotional stress counseling process can help you in managing your financial concerns.
+Read further to know how your counselor can help you overcome economic stress and hyper focusing on spending.

 The Effects Of Economic Stress On Your Health

-Financial stress is extremely overwhelming, especially when you have other people relying on you.
+Factors of economic stress are extremely overwhelming, especially when you have other people relying on you.
 It can take down many important things in your life.
 You will feel your self-esteem slowly being damaged.
-It will make you feel like a failure and fill you with a sense of despair.
-It can significantly affect your physical and emotional health.
+It will make you feel like a failure and fill you with a sense of fear and despair.
+It can significantly affect your focus on physical and emotional health, as well as your significant relationship with others.

 Depression And Anxiety

 More specifically, financial stressors can cause anxiety and depression.
-Money problems can leave you feeling down and hopeless.
+You’ll have the perception that money concerns can leave you feeling down and hopeless.
 It can also cause difficulties in concentrating and making clear decisions.
-This is because most of us perceive money as our safety net.
+This is because most of us perceive money as our high levels of safety net.
 When we lack these financial resources, it may expose our vulnerabilities and worries.

 - Pounding chest or heartbeat